 Skip to main content

 Monitoring helps you see production errors after your app is live.
-In this repo, Sentry is optional and only turns on when you provide a DSN.
+Sentry is optional in this repo and only turns on when you provide a DSN.
+If you skip it, the app works perfectly fine.

 NEXT_PUBLIC_SENTRY_DSN=https://[email protected]/0